 https://filer-carbon.cern.ch/grafana/dashboard/db/castor-dashboard?orgId=1

-This plot shows on a monthly basis the amount of data recorded on tape generated by the LHC experiments, the other experiments, various back-ups, and the users.
-In 2017, 72 petabytes of data in total (among which 40 petabytes of LHC data) were recorded to tape with a record peak of 12.3 petabytes in October 2017.
+This plot shows the amount of data recorded on tape generated by the LHC experiments, the other experiments, various back-ups and users.
+In 2018, over 115 petabytes of data in total (including about 88 petabytes of LHC data) were recorded on tape, with a record peak of 15.8 petabytes in November.

 Magnetic tapes are used as the main long-term storage medium.